ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch05_02_univ.md

 Similarly, any moral theory that advocates rape faces a similar contradiction.
 Rape can *never* be moral, since any principle that approves it automatically contradicts itself.
 If rape is justified on the principle that “taking pleasure is always good”, then such a principle immediately fails the test of logical consistency, since the rapist may be “taking pleasure”, but his victim certainly is *not*.[^7]

+[^7]: The same goes, of course, for murder and assault.
+We will be returning to these proofs – as well as a further examination of property rights – in more detail in Part Two of this book.

 Thus subjecting moral theories to the scientific method produces results that conform to rationality, empirical observations and plain common sense.
 Murder, theft, arson, rape and assault are all proven immoral.[^8]

+[^8]: Universal and positive moral rules can also be proven – i.e. the universal validity of property rights and non-violence – but we shall discuss that in Part Two.

 To aid in swallowing this rather large conceptual pill, below is a table that helps equate theories of physics and biology with scientific theories of universally preferable (or moral) behaviour: